 Other practices like meditation are also a part of this inner quest.
 Meditation silences the internal dialogue, allowing us to rest and recharge our minds.
 Now we can use logic and common sense and get in touch with our internal wisdom.
 So, both analytical and intuition add to the value and inner work meaning.

 What Spiritual Shadow Do You Cast?

 We all cast a shadow in the lives of others we know.
 It can be a shadow of selfishness or selflessness.
-If we learn a lesson in life or a tool that helps us, we can guide and assist others.
+If we learn a lesson in life or a tool that helps us, we can guide others.

 Every day we have the opportunity to cast the shadow as a compassionate and giving spiritual person.
 On the other hand, we can choose the path of greed and selfishness.
 We can magnify and glorify ourselves and our status.
 Our inner work becomes a reflection of the shadow of our lives.